kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 even without realizing it, as the default timeout is 1 second.
 As a cluster administrator, you can disable the feature gate `ExecProbeTimeout` (set it to `false`) on kubelet to restore the  behavior from older versions, then remove that override once all the exec probes in the cluster have a `timeoutSeconds` value set.
+If you have pods that are impacted from the default 1 second timeout, you should update their probe timeout so that you're ready for the eventual removal of that feature gate.

 With the fix of the defect, for exec probes, on Kubernetes `1.20+` with the `dockershim` container runtime, the process inside the container may keep running even after probe returned failure because of the timeout.